 (a)(1) The micro-purchase limitation applies to all purchases, except that purchases not exceeding the simplified acquisition threshold may be made for—

 (A) Fuel and oil.
-U.S. Government fuel cards may be used in lieu of an SF 44 for fuel, oil, and authorized refueling-related items (see for procedures on use of fuel cards);
+U.S. Government fuel cards may be used in lieu of an SF 44 for fuel, oil, and authorized refueling-related items (see PGI 213.306 for procedures on use of fuel cards);

 (B) Overseas transactions by contracting officers in support of a contingency operation as defined in 10 U.S.C.
 101(a)(13) or a humanitarian or peacekeeping operation as defined in 10 U.S.C.
 2302(8); and

-(C) Transactions in support of intelligence and other specialized activities addressed by Part 2.7 of Executive Order 12333.
+(C) Transactions in support of intelligence and other specialized activities addressed by 2.7 of Executive Order 12333.

 213.307 Forms.

-See for procedures on use of forms for purchases made using simplified acquisition procedures.
+See PGI 213.307 for procedures on use of forms for purchases made using simplified acquisition procedures.

-SUBPART 213.4--FAST PAYMENT PROCEDURE
+SUBPART 213.4 —FAST PAYMENT PROCEDURE

-(Revised January 15, 1999)

 213.402 Conditions for use.

 (a) Individual orders may exceed the simplified acquisition threshold for—